-The following disciplinary actions may be imposed by a Resident Director, Student Conduct Coordinator or Conduct Board upon any student found to have violated the Code of Student Conduct.
+The following disciplinary actions may be imposed by a Resident Director, Assistant Director for Conduct, Student Conduct Coordinator or Conduct Board upon any student found to have violated the Code of Student Conduct.
 The student conduct system promotes an educational response in an effort to enhance student development, in addition to the disciplinary action, when applicable.

 - Official Warning.
 This is an official acknowledgment that the student’s behavior violated a rule(s) and indicates more severe disciplinary sanctions may result if the student is found responsible for further violations.